altmp/altv-js-module-v2/docs/js-bindings.md

 # JS bindings

 The JS bindings can be found in the `shared/js`, `server/js` and `client/js` folders.
-These bindings are read and put into the output `shared/src/BindingsMap.cpp` file by the `tools/generate-bindings.js` script.
+These bindings are read and put into the output `build/BindingsMap.cpp` file by the `tools/generate-bindings.js` script.

 That script is executed before building and reads all the JS bindings and inserts them into a C++ map in the output file.
 The path, name, JS source and scope of the binding is stored and can then be accessed at runtime from C++ by using `Binding::Get`.

-When a resource is started, all the bindings are compiled and evaluated in the Context of that resource, and the exports of them are stored.
+When a resource is started, all the bindings are compiled and evaluated in the Context of that resource, and the binding exports of them are stored.

 ## Adding a new binding